Yes! PreCure 5: Pretty Cures

 A 14/15-year-old second-year student at L'École des Cinq Lumières.
 She is tomboyish and loves to play sports, but has feminine interests such as a love of boys, and is scared of ghosts.
 She has a very straightforward and down-to-earth personality, which sharply contrasts with her childhood friend and classmate, Nozomi.
 Her parents run a flower shop called Natsuki Florist (Fleurist Natsuki), which she often helps out at while taking care of her younger sister and brother.
 Like Nozomi, she initially lacks a vision for her future, but becomes interested in jewelry design after working at the Natts House.
-She introduces herself as "The red flame of passion, Cure Rouge! (情熱の赤い炎, キュアルージュ, Jōnetsu no akai honō, Kyua Rūju)".
+She introduces herself as "The red flame of passion, Cure Rouge!" (情熱の赤い炎, キュアルージュ, Jōnetsu no akai honō, Kyua Rūju).
 As Cure Rouge, she is the Pretty Cure of Passion and has the power of fire.
-Her theme color is wine red.
+Her theme color is red.